 Please let the timer at the start/finish know that you have arrived at the end of each loop so that we can keep track.
 It is your responsibility to check in every loop.
 We will update the white results board as frequently as possible.

 The average temperature for this time of year is high 65 and low 49.
 Record high was 88 in 2005 and low 48 in 2007.
 Precipitation is always a possibility.
 I'd say 50/50.
 Much of the course is tree lined but not tree canopy.
 Make sure you bring warm clothes for the night, especially if you are moving particularly slow.
 Bring rain gear if it is in the forecast.

 The parking/trailhead is located at SE 184th St and Old Petrovitsky Road Renton, WA 98058.

 There are two park bathrooms with running water at the start/finish.
-There will be two additional sanicans at the start/finish and two at the middle aid station.
+There will be two additional sanicans at the start/finish and one at the middle aid station.
 No showers.

 AID STATIONS/DROP BAGS

 There will be an aid station at the start/finish of each 9.4 mile loop and halfway.
 The 1/2 way aid station may be unmanned Thursday and Friday and manned on the weekend.
 Drop bags only at the start/finish.
 This should be manned all weekend, so it should be safe to leave it in the drop bag area but we can't guarantee there will be no theft or another runner accidentally walks off with yours.
 Or you can use your car.
 The main aid station will have a HUGE variety of food and beverages.
 During the race weekend, I will have different types of food available, including hot and real foods such as soups, pizza, quesadillas, hot dogs, etc.